Oruka01/Food-Sale-Predictions/README.md

 **Results**

-Our model was able to accurately predict food sales with an accuracy of 47.1%.
+Our model was able to  predict food sales with an R2 of 47.1%.
 We also identified several key factors that influence sales, such as the Item_Fat_Content and the Outlet_Location_Type and Outlet_Type

 ![image](https://user-images.githubusercontent.com/124377057/224627744-80e0aba3-bb2b-4339-8b6e-7787d27a7d62.png)